GitHubWestie/Milestone-Project-One/README.md

 Provide a calendar with info about upcoming rides so members can plan meet ups easier and better organise rides depending on group size.

 #### **Locations Info**
 Each location card will be a link to its own page for information relating to the area it concerns.
-This would include info like number of tracks, technicality, length, terrain type and an embedded map with pin drop to the location.
+This would include info like number of tracks, technicality, length, terrain type and embedded content such as POV video of tracks and maps with a pin drop to the location.

 #### **Blog**